 Throughout high school, I played in a band 3 nights a week, played in the marching band (alto sax) and played in the jazz band, where in 1972 we went on a world tour and won the "Best High School Jazz Band" at the Anglo-international Festival of Music in England.

 During my early years as a musician, I discovered I had an aptitude for all things electric and electronic.
 Homemade speakers, a custom Leslie for my Hammond and ultimately an internship, at the age of fifteen, in a 4-track recording studio instilled an appreciation in how to “make music sound good”.
+My band was always working, and I “got through" my high school playing every frat house, bar and roadhouse in the Pittsburgh area, thanks to Rich Engler, agent and promoter extraordiaire.

 After 2 years on the road, I headed to Berklee to learn more about all things musical.